-3.3 Source of school points for REAP assignments

-The Rural Education Achievement Program (REAP) locale assignments rely on annually updated public school data collected and developed by the NCES CCD and EDGE programs.
+3.3 Source of school points for Rural Education Achievement Program (REAP) assignments REAP locale assignments rely on annually updated public school data collected and developed by the NCES CCD program.
 REAP assignments are based on information about the public school universe collected for the prior academic year.
-For example, REAP assignments used for program eligibility in fiscal year 2016 were primarily based on school point estimates developed for the NCES 2014-15 CCD public school universe produced in fall 2015.
+For example, assignments used for program eligibility in fiscal year

+2016 were primarily based on school point estimates developed for the NCES 2014-15 CCD public school universe produced in the fall of 2015.